 Piccadilly / Restaurant / Cuisine: Eclectic

-Tredwell's restaurant on Upper St Martins Lane comes from the Marcus Wareing Restaurants group.
-It has an informal setting for diners to enjoy modern London cooking.
+Tredwell's on Upper St Martins Lane comes from the Marcus Wareing Restaurants group.
+This restaurant near Leicester Square has an informal setting for diners to enjoy modern London cooking.
 Quality and affordability is at the heart of the restaurant, capturing the vibrancy of the surrounding area and appealing to the array of people that visit the West End.

 L'Atelier de Joel Robuchon